 MorphoDent, a computer-assisted learning program designed to teach tooth morphology, was recently introduced into the curriculum of dental studies at the University of Saarland in Homburg, Germany.
 The focus of the test program was to see how students would react to a digital learning environment, which is more flexible and dynamic than its traditional pen-and-paper counterpart, in the context of learning dental anatomy.

-Keep an eye out for these innovative solutions in the coming years, as it’s entirely possible that they will start being adopted by dental assistant schools across North America!
+Keep an eye out for these innovative solutions in the coming years, as they may start being adopted by dental assistant schools across North America!